m-lab/uuid/DESIGN.md

 Therefore, we recommend that implementations do the conversion once, write the result to a well-known location, and that all libraries read from that location.
-BSD users may, at this point, casually note that they have `sysctl kern.boottime` and do not suffer from this Linux-imposed foolishness.
+BSD users may, at this point, casually note that they have `sysctl kern.boottime` and do not suffer from this limitation in Linux.

 ### Socket TCP Cookie